unity-sds/unity-ads-deployment/ci_cd/README.md

 The Unity Algorithm Development Services (U-ADS) Auto Clone/Build (ACB) infrastructure brings together several tools and resources to enable cloning and building a git project to the Unity specifications.
 This software encapsulates and automates the deployment of most of the U-ADS infrastructure into an MCP AWS enclave.
 It consists of Terraform and Bash scripts for GitLab CI/CD service, and it can deploy U-ADS ACB into any of the three Unity Dev, Test, and Prod accounts (venues).

+This README file briefly explaines what resources the deployment creates, and what preexisting reosurces it depends on.
+It covers just enough information to help with a successful deployment of the U-ADS ACB into the cloud.
+For details on the design of the ACB system, testing the system, and troubleshooting the reader is encouraged to read _MCP Cloning 20240722_ Word document at [Unity Project > Work Areas > Algorithm Development Services > Documentation](https://drive.google.com/drive/folders/15kWfQw0R9i-OdJjYNGmGa3iAn8dQXv4K?ths=true).
+This link is a folder where the docuemnt is located and not a link to the document itself.

 <!-- example links>
 [Website](INSERT WEBSITE LINK HERE) | [Docs/Wiki](INSERT DOCS/WIKI SITE LINK HERE) | [Discussion Board](INSERT DISCUSSION BOARD LINK HERE) | [Issue Tracker](INSERT ISSUE TRACKER LINK HERE)
 -->